Use CareCredit for veterinary procedures financing

 From minor irritations to life-threatening conditions, parasites can pose a health risk to our furry friends.
 In some cases, pets can even transmit parasites to human family members.
 While exposure to parasites is more common during warm weather months, parasites can infect pets any time of year.

-April is Parasite Awareness Month, an ideal time to review parasite prevention tips and discuss a year-round parasite prevention plan with your pet's veterinarian.
+You should review parasite prevention tips and discuss a year-round parasite prevention plan with your pet's veterinarian.

 Why are parasites harmful?